 How to view the Santiago Basin?

-The Santiago Creek Bike Trail (SCBT) has viewing windows through the walls off on the trail on Hewes St and Bond St. The SCBT Cannon St staging area also has views.
+The Santiago Creek Bike Trail (SCBT) has viewing windows through the walls on the trail on Hewes St and Bond St. The SCBT Cannon St staging area also has views.
 Driving on Villa Park Rd between the reservoirs provides views and lastly many Orange and Villa Park homes provide excellent views.